7 Last-Minute DIY and Homemade Father's Day Gift Ideas

 4. Custom crossword puzzle

 Does Dad enjoy puzzles, trivia, or games?
-Consider making a custom crossword puzzle—you don't have to spend a dime on this homemade Father's Day present.
+Consider making a custom crossword puzzle—you don't have to spend a dime on this DIY Father's Day gift.

 Try a free tool like CrosswordLabs.com, where you can plug in your questions and answers and create, save, and print your crossword.